nobozo/progit2-re/TRANSLATING.md

 ### Starting a new translation

-If there is no project for your language, you can start your own translation.
+If there's no project for your language, you can start your own translation.

 Base your work on the second edition of the book, available [here](https://github.com/progit/progit2).
 To do so:
  1. Pick the correct [ISO 639 code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for your language.